Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-Spira-with-Salesforce.com.md

 ![](img/SalesforceDotCom_07.png)

 A brief note about field syncing in Salesforce: The sheer customizability of Salesforce necessarily means we have had to make some assumptions.
 Specific field names of objects are mapped to their counterparts in SpiraPlan based on the **exact names** (case sensitive) in the list below.
 Fields with these exact names will be synced over to SpiraPlan.
-Other fields (unless linked to a custom field in SpiraPlan - see below) will not be synced.
+Other fields (unless linked to a custom field in SpiraPlan) will not be synced.

 - **Name**: This is a mandatory field for every object in Salesforce.
-Optionally, you can use an extra Salesforce field of "**Title**" to add extra information.
-The name of the artifact in Spira will be synced from Salesforce as "{Name}: {Title}".
-When syncing incidents from Spira to Salesforce, if Salesforce has a "Title" field and the Incident name has a colon in it, the Incident name will be split across Salesforce's Name and Title fields.
-For example: "Incident01: Console Bug" in Spira will become a record in Salesfoce named "Incident01" with a title of "Console Bug".
+Optionally, a field named **Title** can be used to add extra information.
+The name of the artifact will be synced as "Name: Title" in Spira and the text strings will be splitted in these 2 different fileds in Salesforce, if defined.
+Example: "Incident01: Console Bug" in Spira will become a record named Incident01 in Salesforce with "Console Bug" as the value for the field *Title*.
+This is valid for incidents' 2-way sync.

-- **Description**: if the relevant Salesforce object has a field called "Description" it will automatically sync to Spira Requirements' description field / from/to Spira Incidents' description field.
+- **Description**: Users can sync the artifact description from/to Spira if their object has a field named like that.
-- **Priority**: if there is a Salesforce field matching this name it will sync from/to Spira's Incident Priority
+- **Priority**: Users can sync Incidents'Priority from/to Spira if their object has a field named like that.
-- **Importance**: if a matching field name exists it will sync to Spira's Requirement Importance
+- **Importance**: Users can sync Requirements'Importance from/to Spira if their object has a field named like that.
-- **Severity**: if a matching field name exists it will sync to Spira's Incident Severity
+- **Severity**: Users can sync Incidents'Severity from/to Spira if their object has a field named like that.
-- **Type**: if a matching field name exists it will sync to Spira's Requirement Type, or from/to Spira's Incident Type
-- **Status**: if a matching field name exists it will sync to Spira's Requirement Status, or from/to Spira's Incident Status
-- **Comments**: if a matching field name exists it will sync to Spira's Requirement Comments, or from/to Spira's Incident Comments.

-!!! info "Make sure to make required standard field"
+- **Type**: Users can sync Artifacts'Type from/to Spira if their object has a field named like that.
+- **Status**: Users can sync Artifacts'Status from/to Spira if their object has a field named like that.
+- **Comments**: Users can sync Artifacts'Comments from/to Spira if their object has a field named like that.

-    Do not forget to map the specific values for the standard fields Priority, Importance, Severity, Type, and Status in the "Standard Field Data Mapping" menu of the Data Sync configuration.
+Note: Do not forget to map the standard fields Priority, Importance, Severity, Type and Status in the "Standard Field Data Mapping" menu of the Data Sync configuration.
 Otherwise, they won't be synced.
+Note 2: In case your Salesforce instance does not allow creating/updating the "Name" field of the record, the add-on will try to update/create the field "Title" instead.
+For that, make sure you have this field configured in your instance.

 ![](img/SalesforceDotCom_07-2.png)